LukasKrbec/my_first_web_magazine/README.md

 # my_first_web-magazin
-learning project for HTML and CSS
+learning project for HTML and CSS and GIT